 Remember, back up a step.

-The special counsel was appointed based on a finding under 600.1 that there's a conflict for the Department of Justice or any U.S. attorney's office to be involved with this.
+The special counsel was appointed based on a finding under 600.1 that there's a conflict for the Department of Justice or any U.S. Attorney's Office to be involved with this.

 Who on earth is monitoring who's speaking to whom?

-Do you feel as an attorney who knows the law well, do you suspect and feel like others, including Greg Jarrett and many others actually, that the release of that privileged information and government information was in and of itself a crime when he gave it to three people, and then under oath, of course, he only acknowledged one of the three.
+Do you feel as an attorney who knows the law well, do you suspect and feel like others, including Greg Jarrett and many others actually, that the release of that privileged information and government information was in and of itself a crime when he gave it to three people?

-Comey's, you know, pep preparing different variations of the exoneration of Hillary before he ever interviewed her or the seventeen other witnesses.
+And of course, I do think, and we'll watch the Inspector General report, Comey's, you know, preparing different variations of the exoneration of Hillary before he ever interviewed her or the 17 other witnesses.

 That sounds like obstruction, or at least the possibility it has to be looked into, doesn't it?

-Well, look, you've it has to be looked into, but you've also hit on one of the key points.
+Well, look, it has to be looked into, but you've also hit on one of the key points.

 Comey's statements about what he did with these documents is a key to determining whether it was a crime.

-And especially here, what's m most distressing about it is he has an admitted agenda, an agenda to circumvent the channels, an agenda to bring private information for the specific purpose of making it public and having a special counsel appointed.
+And especially here, what's most distressing about it is he has an admitted agenda, an agenda to circumvent the channels, an agenda to bring private information for the specific purpose of making it public and having a special counsel appointed.

 That's not his role.

-That's that's that's pretty amazing.
+That's pretty amazing.

-I know there was a meeting today with Trey Gowdy and Devin Nunes, and I get believe Rod Rosenstein, uh, what has come out of that because they have been slow walking.
+I know there was a meeting today with Trey Gowdy and Devin Nunes, and I believe Rod Rosenstein.

 They've been claiming redactions in the name of national security that have been proven false.

-It had nothing to do with national security, and they just completely ignore missed deadlines constantly.
+It had nothing to do with national security.

 It's incredible.